-The Champions League knockouts are heating up, with all eight quarter-final participants now determined.
+The Champions League knockouts are heating up, with six of the eight quarter-finalists now confirmed.

 Who are the Champions League quarter-finalists?